afloarea/maze-solver/README.md

 Java implementation of the Solving Maze algorithm presented by Computerphile.

+The basic idea is that there is a free tile at the top, on the first row, which is the starting point and there is also one at the bottom, which is the destination, and you have to reach the destination from the starting point.

 This project is inspired by the [maze solving algorithm from Computerphile](https://www.youtube.com/watch?v=rop0W4QDOUI).
 It is a Dijkstra implementation.

-**Dependecies**
+**Dependencies**

 - OpenImaj
 - JUnit